-Shortly after supper Gary’s father walked in the bed room and sat on the edge of the bed.
+Shortly after supper Gary’s father walked into the bedroom and sat on the edge of the bed.

 Gary stared at the ceiling.